Cloudmancermedia/cdk-secrets-rotation/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
+# Secrets Manager Rotation for RDS DB Credentials

+A simple repo demonstrating how Secrets Manager rotation works with RDS DB credentials.

+This repo builds on [this one](https://github.com/Cloudmancermedia/cdk-rds-iam) by adding a rotation schedule for our RDS DB credentials object in Secrets Manager.

+1. `cd` into the `nodejs` folder and npm i
-* `npm run test`    perform the jest unit tests
+2. run `npm run build` in the root CDK driectotu
-* `npx cdk deploy`  deploy this stack to your default AWS account/region
+3. run `cdk deploy --profile <your profile name>` to deploy to your AWS account.
-* `npx cdk diff`    compare deployed stack with current state
-* `npx cdk synth`   emits the synthesized CloudFormation template